reaktor/talent-development-assets/genAI-glossary.md

 **Generative AI** - AI systems that can create new content, such as text, images, music, or code, based on learned patterns.

 **GPT (Generative Pre-trained Transformer)** - A family of large language models developed by OpenAI that use transformer architecture.

+**Guardrails** - Safety mechanisms and constraints implemented in AI systems to prevent harmful, inappropriate, or unintended outputs.
+Guardrails can include content filters, safety classifiers, output validation, and behavioral constraints that ensure AI models operate within acceptable boundaries.
+They act as protective barriers that monitor and control AI behavior, helping prevent issues like harmful content generation, privacy violations, or misuse.
+Guardrails are essential for responsible AI deployment and can be implemented at various levels, from model training to runtime monitoring.

 ## H